mounikagunji/CRM-project/README.md

 Contributing
 Contributions are welcome!
 Fork the repository and submit a pull request for review.

-License
-Licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgements
 Built with ASP.NET Core and Entity Framework Core.